RedHat-UX/red-hat-design-system/docs/accessibility/design.md

 Elements that repeat across a site (e.g., navigation and site search) should appear in consistent locations and with consistent ordering.
 That said, it’s okay if some elements within repeating sections (e.g., individual items in a navigation menu) change and shift by necessity, depending on context.

-For repeating sections that come before a page’s main content (e.g., a navigation menu at the top of the site), there must be a means for keyboard users to bypass it and get to the unique content.
+For repeating sections that come before a page’s main content (e.g., a navigation menu at the top of the site), there must be a means for keyboard users to bypass them and get to the unique content.
 Such "[skip links](https://webaim.org/techniques/skipnav/)" may be hidden by default, but you will want to design how they appear onscreen upon receiving keyboard focus.

 If one element has the same function as another, both should be labeled the same way.
 For example, a call to action for the Contact page should have consistent text labels.